Insurance Claim Medical Certificate - Professional Evidence

 What Insurers Typically Require as Medical Evidence

 Different insurers and different claim types require different forms of documentation.
 Understanding what your insurer is asking for before applying will help ensure your documentation is accepted first time.
+The Financial Ombudsman Service notes that inadequate or incorrect medical documentation is among the most common reasons for insurance claim disputes in the UK.| Document Type | What It Is | Accepted For |

 |---|---|---|